24f1001713/demo-task/README.md

 # demo-task

-This app should display Hello World
+Updated app should also display 'Hello World!' in green

 ## License
 MIT